Stochastic Nonlinear Control via Finite-dimensional Spectral Dynamic Embedding

 \end{itemize}

-\item \textit {Policy evaluation (Line~\ref{algline:policy_eval_start} to~\ref{algline:policy_eval_end}).} We conduct the least square policy evaluation for estimating the state-action value function of current policy upon the generated finite-dimensional truncation features.
-Specifically, we sample from the stationary distribution $\nu_{\pi}(s, a)$ from dynamics under current policy $\pi$ and solve a series of least square regression~\eqref{eq:projected_least_square} to learn a $Q^\pi(s, a) = \phi\rbr{s, a}^\top w^\pi$, with $w^\pi\in \RR^{m\times 1}$ by minimizing a Bellman recursion type loss. \item \textit{Policy update (Line~\ref{algline:policy_update}).} Once we have the state-value function for current policy estimated well in step 2), we will update the policy by natural policy gradient or mirror descent~\citep{agarwal2021theory}.
-Specifically, we have the functional gradient of accumulated reward w.r.t. a direct parameterization policy $\pi$ as
+\item \textit {Policy evaluation (Line~\ref{algline:policy_eval_start} to~\ref{algline:policy_eval_end} in Algorithm \ref{alg:spectral_control}).} We conduct least square policy evaluation for estimating the state-action value function of current policy upon the generated finite-dimensional truncation features.
+Specifically, we sample\footnote{Our analysis also assumes that we sample exactly from $\nu_\pi(s,a)$, but in practice, we can only approximately sample from this distribution, which may incur another source of error.} from the stationary distribution $\nu_{\pi}(s, a)$ from dynamics under current policy $\pi$ and solve a series of least square regression~\eqref{eq:projected_least_square} to learn a $Q^\pi(s, a) = \phi\rbr{s, a}^\top w^\pi$, with $w^\pi\in \RR^{m\times 1}$ by minimizing a Bellman recursion type loss. \item \textit{Policy update (Line~\ref{algline:policy_update} in Algorithm \ref{alg:spectral_control}).} Once we have the state-value function for current policy estimated well in step 2), we will update the policy by natural policy gradient or mirror descent~\citep{agarwal2021theory}.
+Specifically, we have the functional gradient of accumulated reward w.r.t. a direct parameterization policy $\pi$ as $ \nabla_{\pi} J^\pi = \frac{1}{1 - \gamma}\nu^\pi\rbr{s}Q^\pi\rbr{s, a},$ where $\nu^\pi\rbr{s, a}$ denotes the stationary distribution of $\pi$.
+At $t$-iteration, we estimated the $Q^{\pi_t}\rbr{s, a}$ with $\phi(s, a)^\top w^{\pi_t}$, we have the mirror descent update~\citep{nemirovskij1983problem} for $\pi$ as